UChicago-PULSE/pulse-hardware/Avionics/BreakoutBoard/README.txt

 Breakout Board Files and other contents found here.
-Currently: Only Schematic has been uploaded.
+Currently: Schematic, BOB footprint, and base BOB board has been uploaded